People pause before saying yes to anything with consequence.

 |---|---|---|

-| They ask before every answer | The yes path is not visible | Approval limits and decision categories |
+| They ask before answering a client | The customer-risk boundary is not visible | Which customer decisions they can make without you |

 | They wait on exceptions | The escalation rule is missing | What can be decided locally before escalation |